Skip to content

 Apprenticeship Structures

-Most start by attending a specialized climbing school or completing an apprenticeship offered through a union.
-Safety and real-world application take precedence over all else in these programs.
+Most start by attending a specialized line school or completing an apprenticeship offered through a union such as the IBEW (International Brotherhood of Electrical Workers).
+Safety and real-world application take precedence over all else in these programs, with apprenticeships typically lasting 3-4 years.

 Skill Requirements